-The National Gallery of Victoria Conservation Department is responsible for the care and preservation of the Gallery’s collection of around 65,000 works of art.
+The National Gallery of Victoria Conservation Department is responsible for the care and preservation of the NGV Collection of around 65,000 works of art.

-Like the collection itself, the conservation department covers several categories of art in a diverse range of media: Paintings, prints and drawings, frames and furniture, photography and digital media, fashion and textiles, and three-dimensional art.
-Two other branches of the department are dedicated to scientific research and the conservation of artworks involved in the NGV’s many temporary exhibitions.
+Like the Collection itself, the Conservation Department covers several categories of art in a diverse range of media: Paintings, prints and drawings, frames and furniture, photography and digital media, fashion and textiles, and three-dimensional art.

 Some of the primary responsibilities of the department are: